Mick George Community Fund Criteria

 - Match Funding will not be required

-- Unless by invitation, organisations can only apply for a grant if their total project cost is less than £100,000
+- Unless by invitation, organisations can only apply for a grant if their total project cost is more than £10,000 and less than £100,000

 - Before applying to the Fund, applicants will need to have secured all consents for their projects (such as planning permission, Faculty etc.), as well as securing any other funding required for the project to proceed.
 For example, if your total project cost is £45,000 and you are applying for £20,000, you need to have £25,000 already committed from other sources and/or from your own funds.
 If this is not the case, you are not eligible to apply.